EIivaras/SocialNetwork/README.md

 * L: Logout
     * Allows the application user to switch budgetBook users.
 * E: Exit the Application

+The exact breakdown of every command in every menu is not included, but after entering each menu the commands themselves are self-explanatory.

 # Video Demo #
 The mp4 file of the video has been included in our submission but can also be viewed on YouTube at https://www.youtube.com/watch?v=deVcSJQr64E&feature=youtu.be (it was uploaded as unlisted).